ahusc/resparfunc-relprim/README.md

 ```python
 sage: fourier_dedekind_sum?
 ```
 to get information about the usage of the package, including various examples.
-The docmentation can also be found on the [project website] (http://ahusc.github.io/resparfunc-relprim).
+The documentation can also be found on the [project website] (http://ahusc.github.io/resparfunc-relprim).

 For the restricted partition function preferably use the second algorithm as it is considerably more performant in most cases than the first one.